La Science s'aMuse: from endocrine disruptors to sequencing

 In the second half of the program, the Machine Room section takes us on a tour of the GenSeq genotyping and sequencing platform.
 Eric Desmarais takes us on a tour.

-At the end of the show, Amrin will join us for a column dedicated to the start-up DiappyMed, which is developing an innovation for people suffering from diabetes but who are sportsmen and women all the same.
+At the end of the show, Amrin will join us for a column dedicated to the start-up DiappyMed, which is developing an innovation for people who suffer from diabetes but are sportsmen and women all the same.

 Find out more: